What are the best vitamins for hair?

 You can get all the vitamins you need if you eat a healthy and varied diet.

 But life isn’t always that simple.
-When you’re busy and stressed, when you don’t have the time and space to devote to your diet, you don’t always eat exactly what you should.
+When you’re busy and stressed and don’t have the time and space to devote to your diet you don’t always eat exactly what you should.
 Vitamin supplements can be a quick and convenient way of ensuring you’re getting the vitamins your body needs.